Avicii786/Modern-App-Api-Dev/README.md

 [Modern Full Stack Serverless Multi-Tenant SaaS Apps and APIs Presentation by Hamza Farooq in Urdu](https://www.facebook.com/hamza.farooq.923519/videos/1048319272275012)

-The program will mainly be focused on imparting knowledge by training students to develop projects.
+The program consists of four modules and will mainly be focused on imparting knowledge by training students to develop projects:

 # Program Modules